MomentEvents/Where2Be-App/README.md

 - Go to `constants/settings.ts` and turn `universalLinks` to `true`
 - Go to `constants/settings.ts` and turn `sentryEnabled` to `true`
 - Go to `backendconfig.json` and turn `"env"` to `"prod"` (with the appropriate API url)

+# IMPORTANT NOTE:

+Do NOT run `npx expo prebuild`.
+Where2Be uses native modules, and running this command causes issues.